diodesign/diosix/docs/toolchain.md

 source $HOME/.cargo/env
 ```

-This will import the Rust toolchain's environment variables when you next open a shell session so that it can be located and run.
+This command will define the Rust toolchain's environment variables when you next open a shell session, so that the toolchain can be located and executed as needed.
 Save and close the configuration file in your editor, then close your terminal session, open a new one, and verify the above `rustc` command runs without any error.

 Finally, you should keep Rust updated with the following command: